The Gauge Theory of Measurement-Based Quantum Computation

 As we presently explain, this definition depends on subjective intentions of the MBQC technician.
 This is why it is useful to distinguish MBQC flux and `MBQC parallel transport' from their physical counterparts: only the latter are free of teleological considerations.

 \paragraph{MBQC flux versus physical flux} Consider a run of deterministic MBQC, in which every qubit is measured in the $X$-basis.
 Two quantum programmers, Alice and Bob, observe the run and jot down all measurement outcomes.
 Whereas Alice intends to use this MBQC run as a simulation of $U_{\rm total}^{\rm Alice} = 1 = V_{++}$, Bob intends to simulate $U_{\rm total}^{\rm Bob} = X = V_{+-}$.
 We observed previously that the outcome $o$ of deterministic MBQC satisfies $o \cdot g = ++$, where the simulated unitary is $U_{\rm total} = V_g$.
-Therefore, Alice reports MBQC flux $o^{\rm Alice} = ++$ whereas Bob reports MBQC flux $o^{\rm Bob} = +-$.
-Their MBQC fluxes differ even though they are describing the same physical experiment.
+Therefore, Alice reports MBQC flux $o^{\rm Alice} = ++$ whereas Bob reports MBQC flux $o^{\rm Bob} = +-$. \bartek{Alice and Bob declare different MBQC fluxes} even though they are describing the same physical experiment.